Explore Lan Ha Bay: A hidden beach paradise off the northeastern coast of Vietnam

 The best time to visit Lan Ha Bay depends on what you’re looking for.
 However, in general, Lan Ha Bay is a destination that is enjoyable all year round.

 For a quieter experience, consider visiting from September to November.
-The weather is cool at an average of 25°C to 28°C. The bay is tranquil, and the atmosphere makes it perfect for relaxation.
+Lan Ha Bay weather is cool at an average of 25°C to 28°C. The bay is tranquil, and the atmosphere makes it perfect for relaxation.
 Even during national holidays, Lan Ha Bay stays under the radar.
 The cooler months around December, which can go down to 15°C, are great for those who love hiking in the surrounding forests and breathing in the fresh, crisp air.

 How to get to Lan Ha Bay

-The first option is to travel from Hai Phong.
-If you’re arriving by air, Cat Bi International Airport is the nearest airport.
-From Hai Phong, drive to Cat Hai Island, where you can take a ferry to Cat Ba Archipelago from either Dong Bai or Got Port.
 This route is ideal for those traveling by personal vehicle.
 You can also opt for the Cat Ba Cable Car, which is a faster and cheaper way to reach Cat Ba Archipelago.
 The cable car provides scenic views over the bay, making the journey way more adventurous.
+From here, travelers can purchase cruise tickets from Cat Ba Island to Lan Ha Bay.

 The second way to get to Lan Ha Bay is to head to Tuan Chau Port in Ha Long City and board an all-inclusive cruise to Lan Ha Bay.
 This is a popular choice for foreign travelers who want to explore Lan Ha Bay in comfort, with guided tours, meals, and activities included.
-It usually takes about 45 minutes to an hour from Tuan Chau Port in Ha Long to Lan Ha Bay.
-We’ll cover more details on cruising to Lan Ha Bay later in this post, but both options ensure a memorable start to your journey.

 Travelers can get to Lan Ha Bay from Hai Phong by ferry or cable car service on Cat Hai Island.
 Source: Google Map